 When you explicitly start the Identify instrumentor or Identify debugger from the operating system, you are prompted to select the license type from the licenses available for your configuration.
-The following figure shows a Select available license dialog box with a full complement of license types.
+The following figure shows a Select available license dialog box with the available license types.